stephenharris/yolo-walkthrough/README.md

 This will find any images in the folder and apply the model (you may need to change the arugments passed to `performDetect`).
 It will then generate the following images:

- - `{filename}-prediction.jpg` - the meter image with a bounding box drawn around the predicted counter region
+ - `{filename}-prediction.jpg` - the meter image with a bounding box drawn around the predicted counter region (incase of multiple predictions, the one with the highest confidence score is shown)
+ - `{filename}-scaled-crop.jpg` - bounding box is scaled up by 20% and the image cropped to that region

+The second file forms the dataset for digit recognition training.

+#### Configuration

+Configuration follows as before, with the following changes:

+ - Add `flip=0` in your config file (`cfg/spark-digits-yolov3-tiny.cfg`) at the top above `learning_rate`.
+This is to prevent the software from flipping the image while performing data augmentation - this is clearly not suitable when training for digit recognition).

+ - Set `classes` to 10

+ - Set `filters` on line 128 and 172 to 45

+ - Create names file listing digits 0-9 (see `cfg/spark-digits.names`)

+ - Set `classes` to 10 in data file and update path to files listed (see `cfg/spark-digits.data`).

+ - Generate a new set of anchors for your new data set

 ## Resources